Online Local Advertising for Small Businesses: How Neighbors Find You Online

 Specialist tip: Five small, local creators often outperform one big influencer because their audiences tend to be more geographically relevant.

-Local directories and review platforms may not feel exciting, but they play a quiet, critical role in local marketing.
+Review platforms may not feel exciting, but they play a quiet, critical role in local internet marketing.
 They help Google make sure that your business is real — and they influence customer decisions before the first click or call.

-The most popular ones: Yelp, TripAdvisor, Trustpilot, and industry-specific directories.
+The most popular ones: Yelp, TripAdvisor, Trustpilot, and your industry-specific directories.

 Best for: Building trust with both customers and Google.